Field Dictionary

 Indicates the mathematical or physical method used to represent the data over the specified duration.

 0: None / Native Resolution.
 The data is reported at the instrument's native sampling frequency.1: Mean (Average).
 The mathematical average of measurements over the specifiedduration.2: Time-Integrated (Physical).
 A single physical sample accumulated over theduration(e.g., a 24-hour PM filter or VOC canister).3: Maximum.
 The highest single value recorded within theduration.4: Median (50th Percentile).
 The middle value of the measurements within theduration.5: Rolling / Moving Average.
-A mathematical average calculated over a moving look-back window (e.g., an 8-hour rolling ozone average).6: Spatial Aggregation.
+A mathematical average calculated over a moving window (e.g., an 8-hour rolling ozone average).
+Timestamp is assumed to be the beginning of the window unless otherwise specified in the metadata form.6: Spatial Aggregation.
 Data grouped by a geographic boundary rather than strictly by time (e.g., binning mobile data into 50-meter road segments).- Specific details of the method used must be documented in the accompanying AQDx metadata form.

 - For